 - Overall, we rate Hurriyet Right Biased based on story selection and editorial positions that frequently favor the right-leaning government.
-We also rate them Mixed for factual reporting due to poor sourcing and the promotion of pro-government propaganda.
+We also rate them Mixed for factual reporting due to poor sourcing and promoting pro-government propaganda.

 Factual Reporting: MIXED

-Read our profile on Turkey’s government influence on media.
+Read our profile on Turkey’s government’s influence on media.